JohanMabille/johanmabille.github.io/source/_posts/2014-10-09-writing-c-plus-plus-wrappers-for-simd-intrinsics-1.markdown

 scalar operations.

-SIMD instructions were first used in the early 1970s, but only became available in consumer-grade chips in the 90s to allow real-time video processing and advance computer graphics for video games.
+SIMD instructions were first used in the early 1970s, but only became available in consumer-grade chips in the 90s to allow real-time video processing and advanced computer graphics for video games.
 Each processor manufacturer has implemented its own SIMD instruction set:

 + MMX / SSE / AVX (Intel processors)